A blockage of blood flow to the heart can damage or destroy heart muscle.

 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
 You might need to avoid food or drink for a while before a cholesterol test, for example.

 Make a list of:

 Take a friend or relative along, if possible, to help you remember the information you're given.

-Some questions to ask your doctor about heart attack prevention include:
+Some questions to ask your provider about heart attack prevention include:

-Don't hesitate to ask other questions, as well.
+Don't hesitate to ask other questions.

-Your doctor is likely to ask you questions, including:
+Your health care provider is likely to ask you questions, including:

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against having a heart attack.
+It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more active.
+These are important steps in preventing heart attacks and improving overall health.